adamjtaylor/tablet-classification/manuscript.md

 They have consequently been exploited for in-line process analytical testing and as quality control tools [@doi:10.1016/j.xphs.2016.11.011].
 For example, infra-red-based techniques (FTIR and DESI [@doi:10.1007/s00216-006-0950-z]; and NIR and Mid-IR spectroscopy classification of MDMA containing tablets [@doi:10.1016/j.talanta.2018.11.027].
 Near infrared is the most commonly used process analytical tool [@doi:10.1016/j.xphs.2016.11.011], however Raman spectroscopy provides complementary information and has grown in popularity in recent years, since it provides more distinct spectral features, and is better-suited to analysis in aqueous environments owing to the relatively weak strength of the Raman O-H band.
-Technological advancements have facilitated miniaturization, increased speed and reduced cost, resulting in more widespread implementation. [@doi:10.1016/j.addr.2015.04.003]
+Technological advancements have facilitated miniaturization, increased speed and reduced cost, resulting in more widespread implementation [@doi:10.1016/j.addr.2015.04.003].

 ### Ambient ionisation mass spectrometry of tablets

 Desorption electrospray ionization uses a charged electrospray of organic solvent which, when directed at the sample surface in proximity to the mass spectrometry inlet, desorbs ions from the sample which may be taken up into a mass spectrometer [@doi:10.1126/science.1104404].
-As this process takes place at ambient pressure and with a flexible geometry, the technique is suited for the analysis of a wide range of samples including explosives on surfaces [@doi:10.1039/b418697d], fingerprints [@doi:10.1039/c5an00112a], plants [@doi:10.1002/jms.2010] and tissues [@doi:10.1007/s00216-019-02151-z; @doi:10.1016/j.bbalip.2011.05.006]
+As this process takes place at ambient pressure and with a flexible geometry, the technique is suited for the analysis of a wide range of samples including explosives on surfaces [@doi:10.1039/b418697d], fingerprints [@doi:10.1039/c5an00112a], plants [@doi:10.1002/jms.2010] and tissues [@doi:10.1007/s00216-019-02151-z; @doi:10.1016/j.bbalip.2011.05.006].

 One of the early descriptions of DESI-MSI was in the profiling of tablets [@doi:10.1021/ac050989d].
 Chen et al demonstrated the use of DESI-MS to profile tablets containing loratadine, folic acid, acetaminophen (paracetamol), aspirin, melatonin or caffeine.